 Traditional networking is mostly ineffective.
 We’re either time poor and don’t know where to find quality connections, or we leave a networking event with a stack of business cards but no solid relationships.
-Here are nine unconventional strategies to nurture a powerful network.
+Here are eight unconventional strategies to nurture a powerful network:

 1. Do the work.